 Of course, stamps also appeal to some collectors because they can occasionally be quite valuable.
 Although the number of stamp collectors who "get rich" from their stamp collections are few and far between, the possibility always exists that you might find a "rarity" in an old inherited stamp album, or a box of stamps purchased at a flea market.

-During the 1950s, 1960s and first half of the 1970s, stamp collecting flourished and even boomed.
-The US Postal Service estimated that there were-- at one time-- at least 20 million stamp collectors in the United States alone-- almost 10% of the population of those days.
+During the 1950s, 1960s, and the first half of the 1970s, stamp collecting flourished and even boomed.
+The US Postal Service estimated that there were—at one time—at least 20 million stamp collectors in the United States alone-- almost 10% of the population of those days.
 But then a series of events conspired to send the hobby into a period of decline:

 As more and more people got interested in collecting stamps, many older issues became increasingly difficult to obtain.
 After all, only so many examples of stamps no longer available from the post office existed-- and collectors were willing to pay ever-increasing sums for the stamps they needed for their collections.
 As prices rose, a new group of people-- who could be more appropriately described as "investors" than true "collectors"-- began buying stamps.
 This only served to fuel the steep rise in prices-- and between 1977 and 1980, the values of many stamps doubled (or more!) every year.

 This is a useful introductory guide to stamp collecting-- fairly "general," but with enough meat there to give a newcomer a pretty good idea of most basic stamp collecting concepts.